Hopf algebra gauge theory on a ribbon graph: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Emmy Noether research grant ME 3425/1-3 of the German Research Foundation (DFG).
 C.~M.~thanks Simon Lentner, Christoph Schweigert and Ingo Runkel, Hamburg University, for helpful discussions and Andreas Knauf, University of Erlangen-N\"urnberg, for comments on a draft on this paper.
 Both authors thank John Baez, UC Riverside, for helpful discussions and St\'ephane Baseilhac, Universit\'e de Montpellier, for pointing out the work \cite{BFK}.
 The work was presented at the workshops {\em Quantum Spacetime '16}, Feb 12-16 2016, in Zakopane and {\em Workshop on Noncommutative Field Theory and Gravity}, Sept 21-25, 2015 in Corfu, both supported by the COST network MP1405 QSPACE.
+The authors thank the referees for their careful reading of the article and many suggestions that lead to improvements in the presentation.

 \begin{appendix}